nhsuk/gp-data-etl/README.md

 To run the ETL end to end, but with only 3 pages of 90 surgeries, rather than the full 320+ pages run `npm run start-small`

 The output JSON will be an array of objects in the format shown in the [Sample GP Data](sample-gp-data.json)

+A closed day in the opening times is represented by an empty array, i.e. there are no opening times for that day.